Click-aware purchase prediction with push at the top: Ordering User Preferences among Non-purchased Items

-Eqn~\ref{assumption3} implies that a user $u$ dislikes items that are only clicked ($\textbf{b}_u\textbackslash\textbf{p}_u$) more than those that are not clicked at all ($\mathcal{I} \textbackslash\textbf{b}_u$).
-This assumption also holds in the sense that while being aware of clicked-only items, the user still chose not to purchase them, which implies that the user dislikes them. \end{newthm3*}
+Eqn.~\ref{assumption3} implies that user $u$ dislikes items that are clicked-but-not-purchased ($\textbf{c}_u\char`\\\textbf{p}_u$) more than those that are not clicked at all ($\mathcal{I} \char`\\\textbf{c}_u$).
+This assumption is also intuitive in the sense that although being aware of clicked-only items ($\textbf{c}_u\char`\\\textbf{p}_u$), the fact that the user still chose not to purchase them implies that the user dislikes them. \end{theorem3*}